PhanVanDiej/davidPhan_alphashere_test_assignment/data/4407252213395-How-to-Set-Up-SAML-2-0-with-OptiSigns-and-MS-Entra-ID-formerly-Azure-AD.md

 ![](https://support.optisigns.com/hc/article_attachments/38838224681235)

 This will allow the OptiSigns app to appear in your Microsoft Office portal.
+This will also provide the full range of options for your side menu.

 ![optisigns app in ms office portal](https://support.optisigns.com/hc/article_attachments/37186635219219)